 Wow, what a great looking bike the Pivot Firebird is in the flesh.
 I’m glad I put my hand up to do the Pivot Firebird Review.
 So what exactly is it?
 And what can it do?

 The Firebird is the ultimate technical terrain, all-mountain weapon.
 For everything from enduro events to the gnarliest trail rides; there is no better tool for the job.
 With 6.6” (167mm) of travel packaged in the most efficient pedaling suspension design ever developed, it’s no wonder why the Firebird is a favorite among magazine editors, Enduro and Super D riders all over the world.

 Well depending on the build we have seen Pivot Firebirds come in anywhere from 13.5kg – 15.5kgs.
 Not light, but it rides a lot lighter than the scales suggest.

 |EFF Seat Angle||71.5 degrees|

 How does it ride?

 The Pivot Firebird is massively smooth and plush, as it effortlessly eats up small and big bumps alike.
-The Fox 36 Float RC2 170mm/6.7inch travel forks weighs in at 5.18 lbs and is also very stiff, plush and confidence inspiring.
+The Fox 36 Float RC2 170mm/6.7inch travel forks weigh in at 5.18 lbs and are also very stiff, plush and confidence inspiring.

 It has a somewhat short cockpit which combined with the inability to reduce the damping make trying to sprint on this bike pretty energy sapping.
-Although DW-link suspensions is one of the best for controlling pedal bob and translating pedal power into forward movement.
+Although DW-link suspensions are one of the best for controlling pedal bob and translating pedal power into forwarding movement.

 • Super plush but bobby suspension